michaelsternberg/magic-castle/README.md

 The goal of this endeavor was to re-implement the game code and binary data exactly as found in the assets available.
 It is possible the scanned code listings were created prior to the final version of the game.
 I say this because the documentation and programming notes mention three levels of the Void, however the data dump and BASIC code include only one.

 With this goal in mind, a bug is defined as a mismatch between the scanned BASIC listing or binary data dump and the source code files.

-The lastest release of the ATR floppy disk image is [here](https://github.com/michaelsternberg/magic-castle/releases/).

 # Files
 - The releases folder contains an ATR disk image file that can be booted with an ATARI 800 emulator or a real ATARI 800 computer using an emulated or physical floppy disk.